rkihonge/Penetration-Testing-Toolkit/README.md

 Automates basic reconnaissance and scanning tasks.
 Helps demonstrate security testing concepts.
 Provides a hands-on tool to test your own lab environment.

-How It Helps

-Shows recruiters/employers you can build practical security tools.
-Builds your GitHub portfolio with applied cybersecurity skills.
-Can be expanded later into a full red-team toolkit.